percona/pmm-doc/source/manage/amazon-rds-add-instance.rst

       Configuring the selected |rds| or |amazon-aurora| instance: the *Labels* section

-   The *Labels* section allows specifying labels for the environment, the AWS region and availability zone to be used, the Replication set and Cluster names and also it allows to set the list of custom labels in a key:value format.
+   The *Labels* section allows to specify the environment variables, the AWS region and availability zone to be used, the Replication set and Cluster names and also the list of custom labels in a key:value format.

    .. _figure.pmm.amazon-rds.pmm-server.add-instance.rds-instances.additional: